Sepsis: Causes & Symptoms

-“It carries a very poor prognosis in general, unless you catch and treat it very early,” says Christina Szot, M.D., Renown Medical Group – Pulmonary Medicine.
+“It carries a very poor prognosis in general unless you catch and treat it very early,” said Dr. Gonda.
 “Any infection can lead to sepsis.
-Typically your immune system takes care of the infection and it doesn’t progress, but in cases where the infection gets very severe, people can certainly die and there’s a very high mortality rate associated with sepsis.”
+Typically your immune system takes care of the infection.
+It doesn’t progress, but in cases where the infection becomes severe, or the immune system doesn’t function properly, people can certainly die.
+So there’s, unfortunately, a very high mortality rate associated with sepsis.”

 What are the signs of sepsis?

 One way to spot sepsis is to use the acronym SEPSIS:

 - E – Extreme shivering or muscle pain/fever

 - P – Passing no urine all day